B. R. Ambedkar: Legacy

-Ambedkar's legacy as a socio-political reformer had a deep effect on modern India.
+Decades after death of Ambedkar, his relevance increased with Indian politics getting competitive and divisive.
+Scholar Anand Teltumbde noted, "Earlier when there was a monopoly of the Congress, he was neglected.
+Even 10 years after his death in 1956, there was not a single road or a monument in his name."
+Ambedkar's image as a socio-political reformer saw a deep effect on modern India.
 In post-Independence India, his socio-political thought is respected across the political spectrum.
 His initiatives have influenced various spheres of life and transformed the way India today looks at socio-economic policies, education and affirmative action through socio-economic and legal incentives.
-His reputation as a scholar led to his appointment as free India's first law minister, and chairman of the committee for drafting the constitution.
 He passionately believed in individual freedom and criticised caste society.
 His accusations of Hinduism as being the foundation of the caste system made him controversial and unpopular among Hindus.
 His conversion to Buddhism sparked a revival in interest in Buddhist philosophy in India and abroad.

 Many public institutions are named in his honour, and the Dr. Babasaheb Ambedkar International Airport in Nagpur, otherwise known as Sonegaon Airport.
 Dr. B. R. Ambedkar National Institute of Technology, Jalandhar, Ambedkar University Delhi is also named in his honour.

 The Maharashtra government has acquired a house in London where Ambedkar lived during his days as a student in the 1920s.
 The house is expected to be converted into a museum-cum-memorial to Ambedkar.

 Ambedkar was voted "the Greatest Indian" since independence by a poll organised by History TV18 and CNN IBN, ahead of Patel and Nehru, in 2012.
 Nearly 20 million votes were cast.
 Due to his role in economics, Narendra Jadhav, a notable Indian economist, has said that Ambedkar was "the highest educated Indian economist of all times."
 Amartya Sen, said that Ambedkar is "father of my economics", and "he was highly controversial figure in his home country, though it was not the reality.
 His contribution in the field of economics is marvelous and will be remembered forever."

 On 2 April 1967, an 3.66 metre (12 foot) tall bronze statue of Ambedkar was installed in the Parliament of India.
 The statue, sculpted by B.V.
 Wagh, was unveiled by the then President of India, Sarvepalli Radhakrishnan.
 On 12 April 1990, a portrait of B.R.
 Ambedkar is put in the Central Hall of Parliament House.
 The portrait of Ambedkar, painted by Zeba Amrohawi, was unveiled by the then Prime Minister of India, V. P. Singh.
 Another portrait of Ambedkar is put in the Parliamentary Museum and archives of the Parliament House.